marmayogi/TTF2PostscriptCID-Linux/README.md

 This will display two strings `தமிழ் தங்களை வரவேற்கிறது!` and `Tamil Welcomes You!` respectively in subsequent rows.

-Note that the strings for `show` operator are in Hexadecimal format embeded within angular brackets.
+Observe that the strings for `show` operator are in Hexadecimal format embeded within angular brackets.
 Operator `show` extracts 2 bytes at a time and maps this CID (16 bit value) to a Glyph.
 For example, the first 4 Hex digits in the 1st string is `0019` whose decimal equivalent is `25`.
 This maps to glyph `த`.

 ##### [Other Indian Languages](https://fonts.google.com/noto/fonts)